shane030716/programming-problems/README.md

 ### [Check if a Linked List is a Palidnrom](src/CheckIfALinkedLIstIsAPalindrome.java)

-Given a head node of a linked list, check if it's a palindrom.
+Given a head node of a singly linked list, check if it's a palindrom.

 Example: